GigabiteLabs/SenioriOSEngineerCodingChallenge/README.md

 # SenioriOSEngineerCodingChallenge
-A coding challenge for prospective Senior iOS Developer
+A coding challenge for prospective Senior iOS Developers applying to GigabiteLabs.